 In 1936, Spain was being torn apart by civil war.
-Dali and Gala had to do without their retreat to Part Lligat.
-Instead they travelled around Europe, and spent some time living in Italy.
+Dali and Gala had to do without their retreat to Port Lligat.
+Instead, they traveled around Europe, and spent some time living in Italy.
 When they stayed in Florence

 and Rome, Dali spent some time studying Raphael, Leonardo Da Vinci, and Michelangelo.
 The influence of the Renaissance masters is clearly apparent in the groups of figures he

-subsequently used in his paintings in orders to establish multiple images, as in Spain, or The Invention of the Mosters.
+subsequently used in his paintings in orders to establish multiple images, as in Spain, or The Invention of the Monsters.

-The figure of the woman leaning her elbow on a night stand symbolize the Spanish Civil War.
-The torso and the face of the female figure are made up of groups of Renaissance warriors, of condottieri, inspired by a combat of horsemen done by Da Vinci.
+The figure of the woman leaning her elbow on a nightstand symbolize the Spanish Civil War.
+The torso and the face of the female figure are made up of groups of Renaissance warriors, of condottieri, inspired by combat of horsemen done by Leonardo da Vinci.
 Dali exhibited this painting together with others in a one-man show that he, aided by Gala, organized in February 1939 in the studio where the couple was living on the rue de la Tobe-Issoire in Paris.
 Friends and society people came to see this exhibition of paranoiac-critical activity, and Dali remembers that the first to arrive and the last to leave was Pablo Picasso, who asked especially to see Spain

 Dali wrote in his Secret Life